Luming-L/Project/Result/PeakRecall.md

 (_sum_of_signals_in_all_bins/genome_zise)*bin_size_
 We will generate a another BedGraph file to store the lambda.

 **another thing:** The score in BedGraph for peak calling is signal in each 100-bp bin, so the local lambda should be the average signal on 100-bp level.
-Then we can test signal against the local lambda with Poisson distribution and get a p.
+Then we can test signal against the local lambda with Poisson distribution and get the p-value of each 100-bp bin.
 Although the default behavior in MACS2 is testing at each basepair, our each position in a 100-bp bin will generate the same p-value and call be merged again.
 Therefore, this process still can be throught as test at each 100-bp bin.
 ## Step 6: Compare ChIP/ATAC signal and local lambda to get the scores in pvalue or qvalue
 The ChIP-seq/ATAC-seq signal at each genomic location stored in BedGraph will be tested against the local lambda with Poisson distribution.
 The score in the output file is -log10(p-value) or -log10(q-value) (depending on `-m ppois` or `-m qpois`) for each location.
 |chr|start|end|score|